Day 1 Digital Access

 Frequently Asked Questions - Students

-If your instructor has enrolled the class in D1DA, you are automatically opted into the program upon registering for the class.
+If your instructor has enrolled the class in D1DA, you are automatically enrolled upon registration for the class.
 You will be notified via your school email on the first day of classes if you are enrolled in any classes with D1DA from firstname.lastname@example.org.

-- FREE and immediate access on the first day of classes
+- Immediate access on the first day of classes

-- Discounted pricing on the required course material in a digital format
+- Discounted pricing on the required textbook(s) in a digital format

 - Step by Step Instructions

-- After logging into the class on BeachBoard, navigate to the “Content” tab.
-There should be a module called “Day 1 Digital Access” (sometimes, instructors rename this to slight variations of “Access Your E-Book” or “D1DA E-Book”).
-In that module will be instructions and a tool link initially titled “Click Here to ACCESS or OPT OUT” or “Click Here to OPT OUT”.
-Please note that sometimes instructors rename this to slight variations as well.
+- After logging into the class on Canvas, there should be a module called “Day 1 Digital Access” (sometimes, instructors rename this to slight variations of “Access Your E-Book” or “D1DA E-Book”).
+In that module will be instructions and a tool link titled “VitalSource Course Materials” Please note that sometimes instructors rename this to slight variations as well.

-- After clicking the opt-out link, which takes you to the D1DA provider website (usually RedShelf.com), there will be an opt-out button on the bottom of your book/course shown.
+- After clicking the opt-out link, which takes you to the D1DA provider website (usually courses.vitalsource.com), there will be an opt-out button on the bottom of your book/course shown.

-- If you do not agree to RedShelf’s “terms and conditions” or are unable to locate the opt-out button, you can still opt out by emailing us BEFORE the deadline at D1DA@csulb.edu.
+If you are unable to locate the opt-out button, you can still opt out by emailing us BEFORE the deadline at D1DA@csulb.edu.

 If it is before the opt out deadline, you can opt back in by following the same steps you took to opt out.
 After the deadline, this depends on each publisher and title.
 Please check with us by emailing D1DA@csulb.edu.

-The price for each D1DA course material is different.
-Please visit BeachBookCompare.com or your class page in BeachBoard for pricing information.
+The price for each D1DA textbook is different.
+Please visit BeachBookCompare.com or the D1DA module in your class page in Canvas for pricing information.

-After the opt-out deadline, your CSULB Student Center account will be charged.
-You can pay online through your MyCSULB Student Center or in-person by visiting the Financial Services at Brotman Hall.
+Your CSULB Student Center account will be charged before your classes start.
+You can pay online through your MyCSULB Student Center or in-person by visiting Student Financial Services at Brotman Hall.

 If we have leftover books from a previous semester, we will carry print copies in the bookstore.
 However, if we do not have any leftover books, some publishers offer “print upgrades”.
 Please email us at D1DA@csulb.edu for more information.

-Yes, you will need to opt out again since it is a new section and only the opt out from the original section was recorded.
+Yes, you will need to opt out again since it is a new section (the opt out was recorded in the original section).

 Please reach out to the Accessible Instructional Materials (AIM) Center at (562) 985-1663 or firstname.lastname@example.org, as soon as you know you have a class enrolled in D1DA.
 They will be able to facilitate obtaining a physical copy or a copy in a format that you need.